Wojciech-Florczak/frontend-portfolio/README.md

 ## Different branches

 I decided to make two branches in this repository.
-The first one will have raw version of project with placeholder images and text.
+The master branch contains raw version of the project with placeholder images and text.
-The second one will have version filled with my personal data.
+The filled branch contains version filled with my personal data.

 ## Glitch.com